-Artlink is a quarterly themed magazine covering contemporary art and ideas from Australia and the Asia-Pacific.
+Artlink is a themed magazine on contemporary art and ideas from Australia and the Asia-Pacific.

 The publisher, Artlink Australia, is based in Adelaide, South Australia, with offices in the Adelaide Central School of Art, Glenside Cultural Precinct.